schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 Unlike conventional source code comments, docstrings are retained throughout the runtime of the program and can be used for interactive help systems.
 In Python, docstrings conventions were defined with *PEP-257* {cite}`PEP257`, which specifies how modules, functions, classes, or methods should be documented so they can be accessed with the special `__doc__` attribute of that object.

-There are several conventions for structuring docstrings into sections that describe different aspects of the function.
-To structure docstrings into sections that describe different aspects of a function, a one-line summary should first provide a brief description of the corresponding source code.
+A one-line summary should first provide a brief description of the corresponding source code.
 Relevant details of the code segment are then described in subsequent sections.
 In the following, some of the most important sections are presented using *Numpy*'s formatting convention {cite}`numpy_docstring`.